Beautiful Places: Park Two

 Although Cross Harbour is in the remote south of the island of Abaco, and is crown (public) land, it is under direct threat from foreign real estate development and marina construction.
 Here are the reasons why locals and scientists want to protect this area and ensure that it remains open and accessible to all residents and visitors.
 The first in a three part series about proposed parks in Abaco, Bahamas.
 Let us know what you think!

-Sponsored by Friends of the Environment, The Nature Conservancy and the Waitt Foundation.
+Sponsored by Friends of the Environment, The Nature Conservancy and the Waitt Foundation, created by Loggerhead Productions.

 Make sure you don’t miss the next video: scroll down and subscribe by email, “like” Conch Salad TV on Facebook, or join us on Twitter!